stellar/new-docs/README.md

 <img src="./readme-imgs/attribute-table.png" alt="AttributeTable Component" width="500"/>

 `<AttributeTable/>` explains each attribute or argument that is being used.
-Nested table will turn into "child attributes" that are collapsed by default.
+Nested table will turn into "child attributes" that are collapsed by default (See `prices_r` and its child attributes from the example above).

 - PropTypes
   - `children` (required)